COFE2022/CoFE/baseline/CLIFF/readme.md

 note that there are some noise in the dataset, filter out all the examples with empty target or source

-and fairseq doesn't support line-break, remember to replace all the line-break with space
+and fairseq doesn't support line-break for tokenizer, remember to replace all the line-break with space in each example